-Now, with a Smart Meter you can access Time of Use tariffs which mean you can get a different unit rate for different times of the day.
-Thus, you have more choice than a 24 Hour Meter or a Day / Night Meter.
+Now, with a Smart Meter you can access Time of Use tariffs which mean you will be charged for actual consumption at the time you actually use it.
+Time of Use tariffs enable consumers to shift their consumption to off peak times of the day when electricity is cheaper.
+You will be able to avail of different unit rate for different times of the day.
+Thus, you have more choice than a 24-Hour Meter or a Day / Night Meter.

 In fact, your supplier can price electricity every 30 minutes over the 24 hours of a day.

 The purpose of Time of Use or Smart tariffs is to encourage responsible use of electricity.
-Electricity is a resource and not a commodity and energy waste is a big problem.
+Electricity is a precious resource and energy waste is a big problem.
 To encourage the right behaviours, suppliers will be able to give discounts at time of day when demand is lower to help better manage the national grid.